iSHAREScheme/pyshare/README.md

 # Assuming you have some python web framework there will be a request
 request = ...

-# If you're a service provider, you can use this to verify other parties ishare tokens
+# If you're a service provider, you can use this to verify other parties iSHARE tokens
 client.verify_json_web_token(
     audience=YOUR_PARTICIPANT_EORI,
     client_id=request.param["client_id"],